Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Background

-With its wide application to classification tasks, DNN is rather opaque when it comes to how exactly an input's classification label is determined.
-At a high level, a DNN model takes an input (e.g., the pixel matrix of an image), transforms it across multiple layers of neurons and finally converts it into a feature vector (the representation, aka., \textit{embedding}) before finding out its likely affiliations with different classes.
-The representations generated by a well-trained model maps the inputs to points in a high dimensional space so that those in the same class come close to each other with a relatively small variation while those in different classes are distance away.
-Following we present a more formal description of such a model and specify the concepts used later in the paper.

-\textbf{Formal description}.
-A DNN model can be described by a mapping function $F(\cdot)$ that projects the input $x$ onto a proper output $y$, typically a vector that reports the input's probability distribution over different classes, through layers of transformations.
-Since the last two layers before the output are typically $Softmax(\cdot)$ and $Logits(\cdot)$, most DNN models~\cite{simonyan2014very,szegedy2015going,szegedy2017inception} can be formulated as:
+A DNN model can be viewed as a function $F(\cdot)$ that projects the input $x$ onto a proper output $y$, typically a vector that reports the input's probability distribution over different classes, through layers of transformations.
+As the last activation function is $\text{Softmax}(\cdot)$ and the last layer is $L(\cdot)$, most DNN models~\cite{simonyan2014very,szegedy2015going,szegedy2017inception} can be formulated as: $y = F(x) = \text{Softmax}(L(R(x)))$, \ignore{

-where $R(\cdot)$ describes the rest layers in the DNN.
-Most interest to us is the output of $R(x)$, which is the DNN's \textit{representation} (aka., \textit{embedding}) of the input $x$.
-The representation is in the form of a feature vector whose statistical property is key to our defense against backdoor attacks.

-Also, the DNN model is trained through minimizing a loss function $l(\cdot)$ by adjusting the model parameter $\hat{\theta}$ with regard to the label of each training input:

-here $y_t$ is the ground truth for the class $t$, the true class that $x_i$ should belong to, and $\mathcal{X}$ is the whole training dataset.
-Further, we denote the input set with a true label $t$ by $\mathcal{X}_t$, and a label set for $t$ by $t \in \mathcal{L}$, whose size is $L = |\mathcal{L}|$.
-We also define a classification function $c(\cdot)$ to represent the prediction label of the input:
+} where $R(x)$ represents the outputs of the penultimate layer for the input $x$.
+Particularly, $R(x)$ is in the form of a feature vector and is referred to as the model's \textit{representation} (aka., \textit{embedding}) of the input $x$.
+Specially, the $L(\cdot)$ is the last layer of the neural network and its outputs are the so-called \textit{logits}.
+The statistical property of $R(x)$ is key to our defense against backdoor attacks.
+A DNN model is trained through minimizing a loss function $l(\cdot)$ by adjusting the model parameters $\hat{\theta}$ with regard to the label of each training input: $\hat{\theta} = minimize_{\theta} \sum_{x_i \in \mathcal{X}} l(y_t, F(x_i;\theta))$, where $y_t$ is the label of the class $t$, the true class that $x_i$ should belong to, and $\mathcal{X}$ is the whole training dataset.
+Further, we denote the set of training samples in the class $t$ by $\mathcal{X}_t$, and the whole set of class labels as $\mathcal{L}$.
+We also define a classification function $c(\cdot)$ to represent the predicted label of an input: $c(y) = \argmin_{t \in \mathcal{L}} l(y_t, y)$.